gitgroch/fred-herzog/FIXLOG.md

 ## Accessibility

+- I used the [Web accessibility evaluation (WAVE)](https://wave.webaim.org/) tool to check if there were any major issues with the Accessibility of website
+- The tool gave me one error for an element in my navigation menu 1 error: Empty form label
+- This is due to an empty span that is used to create the mobile drop down menu, however I would consider changing the design to address this in the future

 ## Semantic Checklist

 - I used a [semantics checklist](https://learn-the-web.algonquindesign.ca/topics/html-semantics-checklist/) as a final check to make sure the HTML code adhered to best practice

 # Bugs and Fix Log

+There were numerous mistakes made and fixes applied throughout development, too many to keep track of, however below I have logged some of the more complex issues I came across that represented learning opportunities for future projects.

 **Bug:** Logo in top left is blue when page first loads